cgranell/tfm-ideas/README.md

 ## Master projects done

 ### Visualization and visual analytics of geospatial data for psychological treatment
 *Summary*: a visualization tool based on Luis' metric analytical framework, which is aimed to better interpret the results of interventions in the treatment of certain psychological disorders such as Agoraphobia or Depression.
 It was done in collaboration with LABPSITEC.
-It was developed by Iskandaryan Ditsuhi (2016-2018 EM student) during Sep 2017 - Mar 2018, with the title [Visualization and visual analytics of geospatial data for psychological treatment](http://repositori.uji.es/xmlui/handle/10234/173976).
+It was developed by EM student Iskandaryan Ditsuhi (2016-2018 promotion) from Sep 2017 to Mar 2018, with the title [Visualization and visual analytics of geospatial data for psychological treatment](http://repositori.uji.es/xmlui/handle/10234/173976).

 ### Mental health app builder: a case study to battle addictions
-*EM Student*: Fanawani (Fana) Gebremeskel (2017-2019 EM student)
+*EM Student*: Fanawani (Fana) Gebremeskel (2017-2019 promotion), from Sep 2018 to Mar 2019

 *Hypothesis*: Location patterns from patients's phone sensors are correlated with depressive symptoms.
 In other words, the extent to which changes in depressive symptoms can be predicted with movement data remains yet unclear.